How Watercooling Works

 Managing Noise

-Watercooling really is the way to go for a quiet high-end PC.
 There are multiple ways to control the speed of the fans and pump in your watercooled PC.
-Using temperature sensors that monitor the fluid temperature; fan speed can be plotted against the temperature to ensure minimal noise output and to prevent fan speed spikes when the CPU temp has a temperature jump such as an application starting.
-The easiest control method is via the motherboard, with basic boards providing control via the BIOS and higher end boards being bundled with Windows software that provides the same capabilities but with greater convenience.
+The easiest control method is via the motherboard, with basic boards providing control via the BIOS and higher end boards being bundled with Windows applications such as Corsair iCUE, that provides the same capabilities but with greater convenience.